haskell/cabal/doc/cabal-package.rst

 This will create the ``Main.hs`` Haskell file and a few others that are part of all Cabal packages.
-By default ``cabal init`` will create an executable in the top level project directory.
+By default ``cabal init`` will create an executable in the top level directory.

 ::